WELCOME ABOARD

 NORFOLK & WESTERN "ROANOKE"

-Built by Pullman in 1917 for the Norfolk & Western Railroad, no. 300 was used by railroad executives throughout the railroad system and was modernized from its early 20th Century design in the 1950s.
+Built by Pullman in 1917 for the Norfolk & Western Railroad, no. 300 was used by railroad executives throughout the railroad system and was modernized from its early 20th-century design in the 1950s.
 The car was named the Roanoke in 1977 but was deemed surplus in 1987 when it was acquired into private ownership and placed in long-term storage in 1991.
-In 2020, the car was donated to the Norfolk & Western Business Car 300 Preservation Society and has been undergoing restoration to its 1950s appearance, including a fundraiser to repaint the car in its original Norfolk & Western livery.
-For more information or to make a donation, visit nw300.org
+In 2020, the car was donated to the Norfolk & Western Business Car 300 Preservation Society and since then it has been repainted to its original Norfolk & Western livery.
+With its intimate setting and low capacity of 15 guests, this car is ideal for small groups and is commonly used for private charters and featured on the rear of our passenger trains.

 OUR TRIPS AND EXPERIENCES